Skip to main content

 Tue, May 20, 5:00pm - 6:00pm

 With all of the amazing DIY projects on the Internet, have you ever tried to recreate one?
 Let's give it a shot.
-We'll use watercolors to create a masterpiece in honor of the blooming May flowers!
+We'll use watercolors to create a masterpiece to celebrate the beauty of summer!
 For adults.

 Wed, May 21, 5:00pm - 7:30pm